mseri/blog/content/posts/72-mathematics-beauty-and-the-shadow-of-ai.md

 ## Updates

-The topic seems quite hot.
-Within two days of making it visible, I started receiving pointers to various related pieces.
-I'll try to keep track of them here, as they are quite interesting and relevant to the discussion, and so far bring also different perspectives into the mix.
+Within two days of making this post public, I started receiving pointers to various related pieces.
+I'll try to keep track of them here, as they are quite interesting and relevant to the discussion, and so far also bring different perspectives into the mix.

 - [In Math, Rigor Is Vital.
 But Are Digitized Proofs Taking It Too Far?](https://www.quantamagazine.org/in-math-rigor-is-vital-but-are-digitized-proofs-taking-it-too-far-20260325/).
-This piece by Quanta nicely complements the discussion.
-It is a lot nicer than my rambling thoughts and brings in perspectives from many high profile mathematicians, directly involved in the mechanization aspects.
+This Quanta piece nicely complements the discussion.
+It is far nicer than my rambling thoughts and brings in perspectives from many high-profile mathematicians directly involved in mechanization efforts.

-- In [a new post]({{< relref "./73-mechanizing-mathematics.md" >}}), I added links to some relevant youtube lectures, including a local public lecture recorded just a couple of days ago, and a reflection on a new manifesto, even better, a call for action, for mathematicians that is fresh from the arxiv.
+- In [a new post]({{< relref "./73-mechanizing-mathematics.md" >}}), I added links to some relevant YouTube lectures, including a local public lecture recorded just a couple of days ago, and a reflection on a new manifesto (or rather, a call to action) for mathematicians, fresh from the arXiv.

-- Keith Devlin's MAA column contains a reflection on [How Will the New AI Impact Mathematics Research?](https://maa.org/math-values/how-will-ai-impact-mathematics-research/).
-This is part of a broader series of posts, and includes quite interesting bits of history, pointers to old yet actual critiques (like [Dreyfus' one](https://en.wikipedia.org/wiki/Hubert_Dreyfus%27s_views_on_artificial_intelligence), which I was not familiar with), and a whole lot more of interesting points for reflection.
+- Keith Devlin's MAA column reflects on [How Will the New AI Impact Mathematics Research?](https://maa.org/math-values/how-will-ai-impact-mathematics-research/).
+This is part of a broader series of posts and includes interesting bits of history, pointers to old but still relevant critiques (like [Dreyfus'](https://en.wikipedia.org/wiki/Hubert_Dreyfus%27s_views_on_artificial_intelligence), which I was not familiar with), and many more interesting points for reflection.